 Rationale.
 For consistency

-The owner entering a dog in a Lure Coursing Test or Trial does so at their own risk.
-The owner agrees to abide by the rules of the Member Body.
-If a dog has more than one owner, permission must be granted in writing by all owners before entering a dog in a Sanctioned Event.
+. .

 QLD: The owner entering a dog in a Lure Coursing Sanctioned Event Test or Trial does so at their own risk.
 The owner agrees to abide by the rules of the Member Body.
 If a dog has more than one owner, permission must be granted in writing by all owners before entering a dog in a Lure Coursing Sanctioned Event.